isomerpages/ogp/_about-us/design/benjamin.md

 curProducts: []
 pastProducts: []
 accomplishments:
-  - Expanding the design leadership team through hiring and coaching
+  - Expanding the design leadership team through hiring and coaching.
-  - Pushing forward an effort to rewrite the Product Design Career Schema at OGP to provide better clarity on professional development for the design team
+  - Pushing forward an effort to rewrite the Product Design Career Schema at OGP to provide better clarity on professional development for the design team.
-  - Expanding our design capabilities and bringing in a new User Research Specialist function
+  - Expanding our design capabilities and bringing in a new User Research Specialist function.
 quote: Knowing that the work we do has an impact on our friends, neighbours, and family.
-linkedinId: ""
+linkedinId: "bowesdesign"
 ---

 {% include staff.html staff=page color=site.colors.function-colors.design %}